Digitized-Diasporic-Memory/nocodb-database-deploy/README.md

 5. In your [dashboard](https://railway.app/dashboard), click on your new NocoDB deployment
 6. To access your application's site, click on the "nocodb", and click on the first URL under the "Deployments" tab
 7. Create your NocoDB account
-8. You're all set!
+8. You're all set!!
 Check out [NocoDB's documentation](https://docs.nocodb.com/)